phunck/evoname/README.md

     *   `--gens-per-cycle`: Generations per loop (default: 30).
     *   `--pop-size`: Population size (default: 300).
     *   `--jobs`: Parallel jobs (default: 8).
+    *   `--swap`: Migration interval in generations (default: 5).
+Also triggers LLM mutation.

 4.  **Save Champion (Best Practice)**:
     To share your best model or use it on other machines, copy it to the `model/` directory and commit it: